kennypeng15/kennypeng15.github.io/content/Projects/StPaulBudgetExplorer.md

 ## Visualization Techniques Used
 __Overview first, find and filter, details on demand:__ the initial view provided to users should be broad and give a general sense of what's in the dataset.
-Options should be avaiable to find specific aspects of the data (e.g., how much of each year's budget was dedicated to a certain category) and filter data (e.g., just comparing two years).
+Options should be available to find specific aspects of the data (e.g., how much of each year's budget was dedicated to a certain category) and filter data (e.g., just comparing two years).
 The most granular details need not necessarily be included in the visualization itself to prevent clutter, but should still be readily available regardless (e.g., as tooltips).